kcat4lina/Basic_PIXIjs_setup/README.md

 1. Clone this repository
 2. Install dependencies: `npm install`
-3. Run the development server: `npm start`
+3. Run the development server: `npm run start`
-4. Open your browser and navigate to `http://localhost:8080`
+4. Open your browser and navigate to `http://localhost:1234`

 ## Building for Production